 Stasi works mainly on new works, musicals and opera.
 She is very interested in working with playwrights and developing projects at early stages.
 Her goal is to facilitate intelligent, relevant and exciting storytelling that illuminates our world and our place in it.

-Stasi came to Scotland over 7 years ago to study at the RSAMD.
+Stasi came to Scotland over 9 years ago to study at the Royal Conservatoire of Scotland (RSAMD).
 She was amazed at the abundance and accessibility of theatre in the UK and wanted to stay on to contribute to the community.
 Since then she has expanded her work into opera and created new pieces in that genre.
 She looks forward to new projects and expanding her theatre connections internationally.

 "The unfolding conversational narratives, at times philosophical, at times comic, come together seamlessly to make this a gem of a piece.
 One for art and theatre lovers alike." – Glasgow Herald (Serov’s People)